A First Nations man wearing a checked shirt and playing guitar on stage with a rock band in front of an Aboriginal flag.

 Its themes and content – including the personal stories woven throughout – emerged from workshopping the central characters.
 Much of the dialogue in the scenes was improvised by the actors, based on their own experiences.

-This article was first published in 2013 and updated in 2023.
+This article was first published in 2013 and updated in 2023 and 2025.
 It includes content from the Wrong Side of the Road entry on australianscreen online by Romaine Moreton and Paul Byrnes.

 Main image: a scene from Wrong Side of the Road (1981).
 NFSA title: 26957